SunannnSun/rosbag_to_mat/README.md

 **Note:** The ``franka_cooking_process_rosbags.m`` script only extracts the trajectories as shown above.

-**Trajectory Segmentation:** In order to learn individual goal-oriented motion policies from this data one must segment the trajectories as shown below:
+**Trajectory Segmentation:** In order to learn individual goal-oriented motion policies (such as attractor-based Dynamical Systems) from this data one must segment the trajectories into clusters as shown below:
 <p align="center">
   <img src="figs/franka_cooking_DS_s1_clustered_trajectories.png" width="306x"><img src="figs/franka_cooking_DS_s2_clustered_trajectories.png" width="302x"><img src="figs/franka_cooking_DS_s3_clustered_trajectories.png" width="300x">
 </p>

-For this task the state-change segmentation algorithm is used to cluster trajectories corresponding to different known action proposition (AP) regions.
-This approach is under development/in preparation for submission by [Felix Yanwei Wang](https://yanweiw.github.io/) and [Nadia Figueroa](https://nbfigueroa.github.io/), see [dsltl](https://github.com/yanweiw/dsltl) .
+The same segmentation algorithm for the industrial task is used here.
+See [dsltl](https://github.com/yanweiw/dsltl) or contact [Felix Yanwei Wang](https://yanweiw.github.io/) and/or [Nadia Figueroa](https://nbfigueroa.github.io/).

 #### Table setting task
 Involves grasping plates/cutlery from dish rack and placing it on a table.
 The script ``franka_tablesetting_process_rosbags.m``loads the rosbags recorded by tracking the end-effector for the franka emika panda during kinesthetic demonstrations as shown in the kinesthetic teaching example with the  [franka_interactive_controllers](https://github.com/nbfigueroa/franka_interactive_controllers/blob/main/doc/instructions/kinesthetic_teaching_recording.md) package or the [easy-kinesthetic-recording](https://github.com/nbfigueroa/easy-kinesthetic-recording) package on the ``latest-franka`` branch.